doughtnerd/BeatHub/README.md

 I started working on this because I was having a bit of an unreliable experience with the BeatDrop (not to knock that project, it's still an excellent mod & map manager) software and felt a more simplified client for browsing & downloading songs would be nice.
 I also at the time was playing around with [Svelte 3](https://svelte.dev/) & [Electron](https://electronjs.org/) and reeeeally wanted to build a real world project to learn Svelte 3 with.

+---

 ## Planned Features

-1. Song Library Management
-2. Mod installation support
+1. Mod installation support
+2. Signed binary, to avoid security/antivirus issues

+---

 ## Contributing